senner007/jumbleScramblePluginPointer/readme.txt

 + trigger events using native js - https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events
 + insert before and after with native - https://blog.garstasio.com/you-dont-need-jquery/dom-manipulation/#inserting-elements-before-&-after
 + improve the addLiElem logic, remove jQuery
++ optionally implement logic to calculate animation speed based on the position of the dropped item relative to its new position